Teilenh/Portfolio/README.md

 # studious-pancake
-Funny name by Github, this repo is for stock what I learn for Web dev
+Funny name for Github, this repository will store what I learn for web development